ahmedsamirio/hypothesis/README.md

-# hypothesis-test
+# pandas-hypothesis

-hypothesis-test is a python package for running hypothesis tests directly on pandas dataframes.
+pandas-hypothesis is a python package for running hypothesis tests directly on pandas dataframes.

 # Installation